-Ping pong tables, pool tables, or arcade games are great office perks for building collaboration and company culture.
+Ping-pong tables, pool tables, or arcade games are great office perks for building collaboration and company culture.
 These “play” areas attract new talent and encourage movement in the office space.
-Plus, ping pong tables and other table games act as Team Building Elements, which is a new office trend to in 2021.
+Ping-pong tables and other table games act as Team Building Elements, a new office trend in 2021.

-Employees should be able to get up from their desks and stretch their legs, and these design elements serve as great outlets.
+Employees should be able to get up from their desks and stretch their legs; these design elements serve as great outlets.
 Providing spaces to decompress also helps reset mental energy.

-If your office has a room with ping pong tables, pool tables or arcade games, security badges can also track the usage.
+Security badges can also track usage if your office has a room with ping pong tables, pool tables, or arcade games.
 By tracking movement, businesses understand what percentage of employees use perks.

-Additionally, providing vending machines that allow for one free soda / beverage and one free snack per day yield improved employee satisfaction.
-A “use it or lose it” approach to perks tells employees that certain distractions (like a trip to the vending machines) are actually encouraged.
+Additionally, providing vending machines that allow for one free soda/beverage and one free snack daily yields improved employee satisfaction.
+A “use it or lose it” approach to perks tells employees that inevitable distractions (like a trip to the vending machines) are encouraged.

 Office Perks Don’ts